Simple Damask: From a scanned picture to a design ready for production

 Load the image in ArahPaint.
-If your scan is not perfectly straight you can use Rotation tool to straighten the image.
-Normally, you need to select an area and then rotate it by certain angle defined by degrees.
-In most cases, it is difficult enter the degrees angle and visually assess if the image is straight after rotation or not.
-ArahPaint allows you to draw a line over the picture area, which is supposed to be straight, and the program will calculate by which angle should the image be rotated, and will rotate the image for you.
-Select Image >Rotate image….
+If your scan is not perfectly straight you can use the Rotation tool to straighten the image.
+Normally, you need to select an area and then rotate it by a certain angle defined by degrees.
+In most cases, it is difficult to enter the degrees angle and visually assess if the image is straight after rotation or not.
+ArahPaint allows you to draw a line over the picture area, which is supposed to be straight, and the program will calculate by which angle the image should be rotated, and will rotate the image for you.
+Select Image > Rotate image….
 Use the mouse to draw a line which is supposed to be horizontal (or vertical).
-Usually, this line will will lie on the border of your repeat area.
+Usually, this line will lie on the border of the repeat area.

 The upper image shows the image before rotation, and the lower one after rotation.
 If you like the result, press Close, if not press Reset and redraw the line.

 Then we have to find the smallest element of repetition (without mirror and half-drop) and cut it out of the image.
 To accomplish this, choose the rectangular selection tool from the toolbox, and draw the selection of your repeat with a mouse.

 In the above image, we have intentionally selected a slightly bigger repeat area; we will fine-tune the repeat borders on a magnified picture.
 To zoom in or out, use + or – key, or press CTRL key and roll the mouse wheel up or down.
 To change the position of the selection border (before moving the selection), move the mouse over the selection border, and when the mouse cursor changes, press the left mouse and adjust the selection size.